Ilex aquifolium

 Ilex aquifolium, the holly, common holly, English holly, European holly, or occasionally Christmas holly, is a species of flowering plant in the family Aquifoliaceae, native to western and southern Europe, northwest Africa, and southwest Asia.
-It is regarded as the type species of the genus Ilex, which by association is also called "holly".
+It is regarded as the type species of the genus Ilex, which by association is also called holly.
 It is an evergreen tree or shrub found, for example, in shady areas of forests of oak and in beech hedges.
 In the British Isles it is one of very few native hardwood evergreen trees.
 It has a great capacity to adapt to different conditions and is a pioneer species that repopulates the margins of forests or clearcuts.

-I. aquifolium can exceed 10 m in height, but is often found at much smaller heights, typically 2-3 m tall and broad, with a straight trunk and pyramidal crown, branching from the base.
+European holly can exceed 15 m in height, but is often found at much smaller heights, typically 2-3 m tall and broad, with a straight trunk and pyramidal crown, branching from the base.
 It grows slowly and does not usually fully mature due to cutting or fire.
-It can live 500 years, but usually does not reach 100.
+It is estimated to live as long as 300 years.

-Ilex aquifolium is the species of holly long associated with Christmas, and previously the Roman festival of Saturnalia.
+European holly is the species of holly long associated with Christmas, and previously the Roman festival of Saturnalia.
 Its glossy green prickly leaves and bright red berries (produced only by the female plant) are represented in wreaths, garlands and cards wherever Christmas is celebrated.
 It is a subject of music and folklore, especially in the British tradition.
 It is also a popular ornamental shrub or hedge, with numerous cultivars in a range of colours.